 But forcing someone to be generous just makes him resentful.
 Worse yet, it internalizes the sense that he must be a very bad boy indeed if he doesn’t want to share like a good boy.
 (For a insightful description of how being guilted into generosity can undermine self esteem, check out how young Laura is taught to share -- and feel bad about herself -- in the Laura Ingalls Wilder books.)

-Generosity starts with a feeling of having plenty, and develops as we have experiences of making others happy by giving to them.
+So generosity starts with a feeling of having plenty, and develops as we have experiences of making others happy by giving to them.
 Our job as parents is to help our kids to have those experiences.
-How?
+Here's how.

 1. Model generosity.